malvela/WindTurbine-IceDetection_GenerativeAI/README.md

 ## Cite as:

-If you are using this repository in your research, please cite it as Chatterjee J., Nieto M.T., Gelbhardt H., Dethlefs N., Ohlendorf J.H., Greulich A., Thoben K.D., "Domain-Invariant Icing Detection on Wind Turbine Rotor Blades with Generative AI for Deep Transfer Learning" (in submission)
+If you are using this repository in your research, please cite it as:

+Chatterjee J., Nieto M.T., Gelbhardt H., Dethlefs N., Ohlendorf J.H., Greulich A., Thoben K.D., "Domain-Invariant Icing Detection on Wind Turbine Rotor Blades with Generative AI for Deep Transfer Learning" (in submission)
 ## License: